sandialabs/toyplot/docs/tutorial.rst

 Note: This tutorial was created in an
 `IPython <http://www.ipython.org>`__ notebook and assumes that you're following-along in a notebook of your own.
-If you aren't using a notebook, you should jump ahead to the section on :ref:`Rendering` for some important information on how to display your figures.
+If you aren't using a notebook, you should jump ahead to the section on :ref:`rendering` for some important information on how to display your figures.

 To begin, we're going to import numpy (so we can create data to use for